-Thanks to a lick of paint, fresh blooms and an easy-to-build DIY deck, this backyard was transformed.
+Thanks to a lick of paint, some fresh blooms and an easy-to-build DIY deck, this backyard was transformed.

 The backyard stood bare and unused in this sprawling suburban home in Sydney’s north shore.
 The eyesore clothesline and drab outlook were the main reasons why this family tended to entertain indoors.